jessesquires/jessesquires.com/_posts/2020-07-16-swift-globals-and-static-members-are-atomic-and-lazily-computed.md

 ### Atomicity and being thread-safe... or not?

 Given this, there are a few important things to note.
 The concept of atomicity is distinct from the concept of thread-safety.
-This is, atomicity does not imply thread-safety, but if something is thread-safe it must be atomic.
+Atomicity does not imply thread-safety, but if something is thread-safe it must be atomic.

 Atomicity describes the integrity of reading and writing to a variable.
 From the [Programming with Objective-C archive documentation](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/EncapsulatingData/EncapsulatingData.html):